Dimension Reduction in Contextual Online Learning via Nonparametric Variable Selection: Problem Formulation

 Since the decision maker does not have access to the unknown reward function, the total expected reward of any policy $\pi$ is always lower than $\sum_{t=1}^T \mathbb{E}[f^*(\bm{X}_t)]$.
 A standard performance measure of a policy is defined as the expected gap between the reward with known $f$ and the reward under policy $\pi$, aggregated over the entire time horizon, i.e.,

 For the decision maker, the objective is thus to design a policy that achieves small regret for a class of functions $f$.

-\begin{remark} To motivate the formulation, consider the following example of personalized dynamic pricing.
+\begin{remark}[Motivating Problem] To motivate the formulation, consider the following example of personalized dynamic pricing.
 An online retailer sets personalized prices for an assortment of products to consumers with observable features such as education backgrounds, incomes, occupations, etc. The demand for the products depends not only on the prices, but also on the personal information.
-The retailer observes the information of each arriving customer ($\bm{X}_t$), decides personalized prices ($\bm{Y}_t$) accordingly, and observes the revenue ($Z_t$).
-If the relationship ($f$) between customers' information, prices and revenue is unknown to the retailer, then it has to be learned from historical observations and the goal is to maximize the long-run revenue. \end{remark}
+The retailer observes the information of each arriving customer ($\bm{X}_t$), decides personalized prices ($\bm{Y}_t$) accordingly, and observes the revenue ($Z_t$). {\RV \Copy{cop:example-pricing}{The revenue ($Z_t$) is the product of demand and prices.}} If the relationship ($f$) between customers' information, prices and revenue is unknown to the retailer, then it has to be learned from historical observations and the goal is to maximize the long-run revenue. \end{remark}

 A standard assumption in online learning of nonparametric functions is that $f(\bm x,\bm y)$ is continuous, as it is virtually impossible to learn $f$ if it can be arbitrarily discontinuous.
-Therefore, we assume that \begin{assumption}[Continuously Differentiable] The function $f(\bm x,\bm y)$ is continuously differentiable. \end{assumption}
+Therefore, we assume that \begin{assumption}[Continuously Differentiable] The function $f(\bm x,\bm y)$ is continuously\\ differentiable. \end{assumption}

 Under a slightly weaker assumption that $f(\bm{x},\bm{y})$ is Lipschitz continuous in both $\bm{x}$ and $\bm{y}$, the optimal rate of regret is (see, e.g., \citealt{slivkins2014contextual})

 The lower bound here reflects the curse of dimensionality in nonparametric online learning.
 The regret grows almost linearly in $T$ for large $d_x$ and $d_y$.
 For example, if $d_x=d_y=5$, then $R_{\pi}(T) \geq \Omega(T^{\frac{11}{12}})$, which is much worse than $\Omega(\sqrt{T})$, the typical lower bound in the parametric setting.
 Since the regret in \eqref{eq:formu_lb} cannot be further improved under the assumption that $f$ is Lipschitz continuous, the dependence on dimensionality looks dire.
 We next introduce a sparsity structure on the covariate space that may remedy the high dimension $d_x$.
 In this paper, as we focus on the dimension reduction in the covariate space, we set $d_y=1$ in the rest of the paper for the ease of exposition.
 All the results can be generalized to the cases where $d_y>1$.